Spacial/awesome-csirt/README.md

 - [Nefarious LinkedIn](https://github.com/dandrews/nefarious-linkedin): A look at how LinkedIn spies on its users.
 - [ProtonVPN-CLI](https://github.com/ProtonVPN/linux-cli): Linux command-line client for ProtonVPN.
 Written in Python.
 - [Nebula](https://github.com/slackhq/nebula): A scalable overlay networking tool with a focus on performance, simplicity and security.
 [Introducing Nebula](https://slack.engineering/introducing-nebula-the-open-source-global-overlay-network-from-slack/)
+- [AirVPN](https://airvpn.org/) A VPN based on OpenVPN and operated by activists and hacktivists in defence of net neutrality, privacy and against censorship.

 ### Secure Sharing